 - i.
 Limit groups within the bar to a maximum of ten (10) individuals per group. - ii.
 Ensure groups within the bar maintain at least six (6) feet of separation from other groups. - iii.
 Prohibit groups within the bar from intermingling. - iv.
 Designate areas to separate groups at least six (6) feet apart from each other. (e.g., through ropes or other physical separation for standing areas, or the seating of guests at separate tables, or both). - v.
-Require all employees and customers to follow the Statewide face covering mandate contained in the Eighteenth Emergency Proclamation and any subsequent amendments.
+Require all employees and customers to follow the Statewide face covering mandate contained in the Governor's Nineteenth and Twentieth Proclamations, as may be amended from time to time.